 Moving forward together

-Existing users of the Habitat technical preview will be grandfathered in with their current deployment for a period of time, but customers who desire the integration, experience and support to run Habitat in enterprise environments will best be served by Chef Automate for Applications.
+EExisting users of the Habitat technical preview will be able to continue their current deployment for a grace period, but customers who desire the integration, experience and support to run Habitat in enterprise environments will best be served by Chef Automate for Applications.
 We will work closely with existing users to define the path that works best for them.

 Thank you to the Habitat community and early adopters for helping us reach this milestone.
 We are excited to take Chef Automate for Applications forward to transform the way organizations build, deploy, and manage all of their applications.